soccerGB/MSIExperiment/PortForwardingNat/docs/TestRun.md

      This image is needed for testing purpose only, for helping creaste a simple server inside the proxycontainer.

      You can build this image from [here](https://github.com/soccerGB/MSIExperiment/tree/master/PortForwardingNat/pythonOn1709)

-For test images, you can use above prebuilt images or build from the source [test cotnainer images build instructions](https://github.com/soccerGB/MSIExperiment/blob/master/docs/HowToBuildTestContainer.md)

 # Test run